DengPingFan/Inf-Net/README.md

 - We elaborately collect COVID-19 imaging-based AI research papers and datasets [awesome-list]((#6-paper-list-of-covid-19-related--update-continue-)).

 ### 0.1. :fire: NEWS :fire:

+- [2020/08/15] Optimizing the testing code, now you can test the custom data without `gt_path`

+- [2020/05/15] Our paper is accepted for publication in IEEE TMI

 - [2020/05/13] :boom: Upload pre-trained weights.
 (Uploaded by Ge-Peng Ji)